Pros and Cons of Slip Leashes

 To prevent injuries from slip leashes, it's crucial to use them correctly and responsibly.
 Here are some key safety precautions to follow:

-• Seek professional guidance: If you have concerns about using a slip leash safely, consult with a veterinarian or certified dog trainer for personalized advice and training.
+- Seek professional guidance: If you have concerns about using a slip leash safely, consult with a veterinarian or certified dog trainer for personalised advice and training.

 Can Create Negative Associations with Walking